rieckpil/progmot/content/post/writing-a-book-remotely.md

 To spread the news about our project, we tweeted about our current progress occasionally.
 To stay in contact with existing and potential readers, we tried to get as many of them on our landing page and signing up for our mailing list.

-We used both our social media channels and the mailing list to tease= and give constant updates about our progress.
+We used both our social media channels and the mailing list to tease and give constant updates about our progress.
 Whenever we released a new version, we wrote a mailing list update and slightly increased the price.

 To mix up the person in charge of writing the mailing list update, we rotated among all co-authors.